How to Brine a Turkey, Two Ways

 Dry Brining: Step 2

-Make your seasoning blend, which should include 1/2 – 3/4 teaspoon of kosher salt per pound of turkey, and baking soda which helps crisp the skin.
+Make your seasoning blend, which should include 1/2 - 3/4 teaspoon kosher salt and 1/4 teaspoon baking powder per pound of turkey (the baking powder helps crisp the skin).

 Dry Brining: Step 3